-Description backup Performs a backup (Cisco ISE-PIC and Cisco ADE OS) and places the backup in a repository. backup-logs Backs up system logs. repository Enters the repository submode for configuration of backups. show repository Displays the available backup files located on a specific repository. show backup history Displays the backup history of the system. show backup status Displays the status of the backup operation. show restore status Displays the status of the restore operation.
+Description backup Performs a backup (Cisco ISE-PIC and Cisco ADE OS) and places the backup in a repository. backup-logs Backs up system logs. repository Enters the repository submode for configuration of backups. show repository Displays the available backup files located on a specific repository. show backup history show backup status backup status Displays the status of the backup operation. show restore status pre status Displays the status of the restore operation.